JessChampion/citethis/README.md

 ```

 #### Static Citation Widget
-include 'cite-this.js' in your html document and instantiate up to 1 citation widget
-per page with the following markup.
+include 'cite-this.js' in your html document to add citation widgets with the following markup:
-At this stage the element must have an id of 'citation', the type of element is not limited to divs.

 ```
-<div id="citation"
+<div class="cite-this"
     label="CITE THIS"
     author="Example Author"
     title="Example Document"